-In connection with the Company's public offering, as described elsewhere in this Quarterly Report on Form 10-Q, the HCI partially converted the November 2016 OID into 140,909 shares of New Common Stock.
-The Company repaid the remaining outstanding balance using proceeds from the public offering.
+In connection with the Company's Public Offering, as described elsewhere in this Quarterly Report on Form 10-Q, HCI partially converted the June 2016 OID into 375,758 shares of New Common Stock and the November 2016 OID into 140,909 shares of New Common Stock.
+The Company repaid the remaining outstanding balance using proceeds from the Public Offering.